Charleston, West Virginia Personal Injury Attorney

 - If we are offered a settlement from an insurance company, we will always tell you first and ask for your permission and approval.

 - We utilize the skills of experts, such as medical experts, accident reconstruction engineers, and forensic scientists when appropriate.

 - We will always prepare your case for trial.
 We will not be intimidated by, nor bow down to insurance companies.
 Because we prepare every case for trial, they know we are serious.

-Free Consultation with a West Virginia Injury Lawyer
+Free Consultation with our West Virginia Injury Lawyers

 If you were injured by the negligence of another person or business, or because of a defective product, or for any other reason, contact Tiano O’Dell, PLLC for a complimentary and confidential case review.
 We can help you understand your options and possible courses of action.
 The consultation costs nothing and the conversation is confidential.
 Compensation may be available in the form of medical expenses, lost income, pain and suffering, property damage, and more.
 We are available by email or phone.
-Call our Charleston office today at 304-720-6700.
+Call our Charleston, WV office today at (304) 720-6700.